Last updated: January 3, 2008

 She has choreographed for area high schools, Family Children's Theatre, Follies, Hutchinson Theatre Guild, and continues to perform locally.

-Betsie and her husband George have two grown daughters responsible for the founding of Toddler Tree preschool and today are fellow gardeners of the ArtisTree idea.
+Betsie and her late husband George have two grown daughters responsible for the founding of Toddler Tree preschool and Studio 3100, and today are fellow gardeners of the ArtisTree idea.

 Danika Bielek

-Ms. Bielek graduated from Arizona State University with a B.F.A. cum laude in Dance Performance/Choreography as a scholarship recipient.
-While at ASU, she benefited from training with significant modern and ballet dance instructors, companies and choreographers such as Daniel Nagrin, Madame Zenia Christova, Bebe Miller, Joe Goode Performance Group, Ki Wan Han, Marion Kirk-Jones and Cliff Keuter.
+Danika graduated from Arizona State University with a B.F.A. cum laude in Dance Performance/Choreography as a scholarship recipient.
+While at ASU, she benefited from training with significant instructors, companies and choreographers such as modern dance pioneer Daniel Nagrin, Kee-Juan Han, Madame Xenia Christova, Bebe Miller, Joe Goode Performance Group, "Uncle" CK Ganyo, Marion Kirk-Jones, and Cliff Keuter.
+In addition to training at ASU, Danika took classes at The Phoenix School of Ballet under direction of Kelley Brown and at the school of Ballet Arizona.

 Marla Blickhahn